 - Smear it on a burger

-- Add another layer of flavor to your tacos or nachos
+- Add another layer of flavor to walking tacos or tachos

 - Put a dollop on Taco Soup

-- Use it on taquitos or in quesadillas
+- Use it on baked chicken taquitos or chicken enchiladas

 - It’s a great side for this Mexican Rice Skillet